Rodez AF (women)

-Rodez Aveyron Football Section Féminine (commonly known as Rodez) is a French football club based in Rodez which plays in the Seconde Ligue.
+Rodez Aveyron Football Section Féminine (commonly known as Rodez) is a French football club based in Rodez which plays in the Division 3 Féminine.
 The women's department of the men's football club was founded in 1993 and are known as the Rafettes.

 Rodez plays its home matches at the Stadium Paul-Lignon in Rodez which has a capacity of 5,548 spectators.
 They are coached by Sébastien Joseph.